91706 Neuroscience6cp; Lecture- 1 hr per week Physiology prac class- 1 hr per week Anatomy prac class and prac exam- 1 hr across 5 weeks

 This subject provides an advanced understanding of the physiological basis of the nervous system, including the brain, spinal cord and nerves of the body.
 The nervous system is crucial for life and enables senses, movement and thinking.

 This subject advances physiological subjects by providing an in-depth study of neuroscience.
 It covers physiology of excitable tissue and introductory neurochemistry; synaptic transmission and neurotransmitter systems; and anatomy and functions of the nervous system.
-The subject also provides an understanding of the sensory system (smell, taste and the brain); chemical control of the brain and behaviour; sleep, emotion, and memory systems and learning; and disease states such as schizophrenia and mental illness.
-Emphasis is placed on student participation as active learners, for example by participation in the interactive anatomy practical classes and developing a digital media project.
+The subject also provides an understanding of the chemical control of the brain and behaviour; sleep, emotion, and memory systems and learning; and disease states such as schizophrenia and mental illness, etc. Emphasis is placed on student participation as active learners, for example by group participation in the interactive anatomy practical classes and developing a digital media project and engagement with online teaching modules.

 Autumn session, City campus